ansible/role-install-gcloud/README.md

 ----------------------------------

 The name of the archive to install must be determined prior to running this role.
 Unfortunately there is no automated way to determine the archive name.
-You cannot nstall the SDK via the typical package managers.
+You cannot install the SDK via the typical package managers.
 Instead, go to [the SDK web site](https://cloud.google.com/sdk/) and find the archive that fits your system.
 Once you have the archive name, plug it into this role.